-Furthermore, in the case of $t\bar{t}$ , single-t, $H^0W^{\pm}$ , $H^0Z$ and $W^+W^-$ production, the value of IPROC alone may not be sufficient to fully determine the process type (including decay products), and new variables IV, IL1, and IL2 have been introduced (see table 1).
-The variables IL1 and IL2 can take the same values as IL relevant to lepton pair production (notice, however, that in the latter case IL is not an independent variable, and its value is included via IPROC); in addition, IL $\alpha$ =7 implies that spin correlations for the decay products of the corresponding particle are not taken into account, as indicated in table 1.
-More details are given in sect.
-3.2.
+Furthermore, in the case of Higgs production in association with a W or Z, as well as vector boson pair production, the value of IPROC alone is not sufficient to fully determine the process type, and new variables IV, IL1, and IL2 have been introduced (see table 1).
+The variables IL1 and IL2 can take the same values as IL relevant to lepton pair production (notice, however, that in the latter case IL is not an independent variable, and its value is included via IPROC); in addition, IL{α}=7 implies that lepton spin correlations for the decay products of the corresponding vector boson are not taken into account, as indicated in table 1.